rongbin666/glitter-sdk-py/docs/examples.rst

 Create Schema
 ------------------------

 We use JSON formatted schema to describe the data stored in Glitter.
+For more details about the schema syntax, please check our developer doc for the `schema <https://docs.glitterprotocol.io/#/development/schema_intro>`__.

 .. code-block:: python